PostHog/posthog.com/contents/handbook/strategy/overview.md

 * _Breadth_: build basic versions of every feature needed rather than a small set of sophisticated ones, so our customers can consolidate.

-**High quality users vs. high paying businesses**
+**MidMarket vs. Enterprise**

-* _High quality users_: focus on acquiring more high quality users over big ticket contracts, so we can get better feedback and learn faster.
+* _MidMarket_: focus on acquiring more high quality MidMarket customers (who may start using for free) over big ticket contracts, so we can get better feedback and learn faster.

-**App-based platform vs one-stop-shop**
+**Integrations vs one-stop-shop**

-* _Apps-based platform_: integrate with the best services and data sources to solve customer problems faster
+* _One-stop-shop_: build all the things directly into PostHog if possible.
+This means customers don't have to buy another product or integrate with anything else.
+We are wide enough now to pull this off.

 **Self-hosted vs. Cloud**

-* _Self-hosted_: focus on customers who need to self-host, as there is a huge untapped market and we’re uniquely placed to win.

-* Why maintain Cloud if the focus is on Self-Hosted?
-1. **Top of Funnel:** Cloud acts as a top-of-funnel for people to quickly try out PostHog before committing resources to self-hosting
-2. **Iterate Fast:** Cloud enables us to quickly release, test and iterate on new features with our customers without waiting for longer self-hosting release cycles
-3. **Benchmark for scale:** If we can support a very large instance of PostHog then we can be confident that our customers can support an instance of similar size
-4. **Tactical: Escape valve for users that made the wrong choice** Some teams think self hosting is what they want, but realize that they'd rather migrate to cloud once they're already in production and like the product, but want zero maintenance.
+* _Cloud_: if customers can use cloud, encourage them to use cloud.
+Maintain a self-hosted version and migration path but don't push it (we are the most flexible solution - this enables growth.
+People trying it out, or wanting to move to it long term).
+We offer a generous free cloud tier so we can become ubiquitous without the cost/hassle of self hosting.

 **Reject the [“modern data stack”](https://www.analytics8.com/blog/what-is-the-modern-data-stack-and-why-should-you-be-excited-about-it/) vs. adapt to it**

-* _Reject_: We enable our customers to ingest, store and analyze data on their infrastructure, we don't believe sending sensitive data to multiple cloud providers the right approach
+* _Reject_: We enable our customers to ingest, store and analyze data on their infrastructure, we don't believe tons of integrations, dealing with multiple vendors and sending sensitive data to multiple cloud providers the right approach

 ## Direction for 2022

  * 2 word summary: **Nail self-serve**
     * **Customers**
         * **Focus on large-mid-market.** E.g. Large initial contracts ($20k-$70k/year) and smaller deals in organizations that will eventually become large
         * **Non Goal:** Start doing outbound sales
     * **Product**
         * **Goals:**
             * **Quality:** Our core features (insights, recordings, feature-flags / experimentation) work like a Swiss watch
             * **Self Service Subscription:** Customers of every size sign-up, start using and subscribe to PostHog without asking us for help
-            * **Deployments:** PostHog is the easiest self-hosted product to deploy and scale in the world
         * **Non Goals:**
             * Build lots of new low quality / partial features
             * Build everything a single enterprise customer wants just to close a deal